 Schedule 1 and Schedule 2 of the report must be filed in .xlsx format using the Excel templates adopted and published by the CSA.
-The Excel templates are available on the website of each CSA member and at the links below.
+The Excel templates are available on the website of each CSA member and on the CSA website.
+Schedule 2 will be auto-generated in SEDAR+ in .xlsx format and pre-populated with certain information provided in Item 9, as applicable.